 - Read a suite of poems at the Brisbane launch of Voiceworks #109 ‘Sprawl’

 - 1 poem ‘How to make a cuppa coffee (in six simple steps)’ was shortlisted for the 2017 Fair Australia Prize through Overland

 - #8wordstory entry for Queensland Writers Centre posted on electronic billboards around Sydney from 20-24 November

 Acknowledgement of Country

-I am a descendant of the Wiradjuri people and grew up on the western shores of Awaba (Lake Macquarie) on Awabakal land.
-Since then, I have moved around and lived on many different nations and with different cultural groups within Australia.
+I grew up on the western shores of Awaba (Lake Macquarie) on Awabakal land and have ties to the Wiradjuri and Biripi people.
+Throughout my life, I have moved around and lived on many different nations and with different cultural groups within Australia.
 I am currently residing on Yagera and Turrbal country.
 I pay my respects to the traditional custodians of my home land, the land that nurtured me, and the land upon which I currently live.
 I also pay my respects to elders past, present and future.

 All writing and published opinions are those of the author.
 Aboriginal and Torres Strait Islander viewers are advised to exercise caution as this blog may contain images or voices of dead persons.